-• Valuation and ownership of investments: The Committee gives special audit consideration to the valuation of investments and supporting data provided by Octopus.
+- Valuation and ownership of investments: The Committee gives special audit consideration to the valuation of investments and supporting data provided by Octopus.
 The impact of this risk would be a large gain or loss in the Company's results.
 The valuations are supported variously by stock market quotations, investee company audited accounts and third party evidence (where relevant).
-These give comfort to the Audit Committee.

-• Management override of financial controls: The Committee specifically review all significant accounting estimates that form part of the financial statements and consider any material judgements applied by management during the completion of the financial statements.
+These, together with reconciliations and independent confirmations performed by the auditor give comfort to the Audit Committee. - Management override of financial controls: The Committee specifically review all significant accounting estimates that form part of the financial statements and consider any material judgements applied by management during the completion of the financial statements. - Recognition and categorisation of revenue from investments: Investment income is the Company's main source of revenue.
+The revenue return is recognised when the Company's right to the return is established in accordance with the Statement of Recommended Practice, as either revenue or capital income.
+Octopus confirms to the Audit Committee that the revenues are recognised appropriately